olatitle/academy/setup_guide.md

 $CFG->wwwroot   = 'http://www.dhis.academy/moodle';
 ```

-For details about the setup check the original guide [here](https://goo.gl/eDV8kd) or look at the setup script.
+For details about the setup, check the original guide [here](https://goo.gl/eDV8kd) or look at the setup script.

 #### Change user upload limit
 The max upload size in Moodle is by default very low, this needs to be changed in multiple places to increase it.
 This guide will set the max upload size to 250MB.
 Edit the following files: